© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Halesowen Abbey and associated water control features is a scheduled monument protected by Historic England under reference 1009770.
 View the official record →

-Halesowen Abbey is a Cistercian monastery founded in 1215 by the de Aldwyn family in the parish of Halesowen, Worcestershire.
+Halesowen Abbey is a Premonstratensian monastery founded in 1215 by the local lord Jocelin de Dinan in Worcestershire, establishing itself as one of the more significant religious houses in the West Midlands during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009770.

 Halesowen Abbey and associated water control features is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009770.